corridor/sqlalchemy-history/docs/configuration.rst

 Global and class level configuration
 ------------------------------------

-All Continuum configuration parameters can be set on global level (manager level) and on class level.
+All History configuration parameters can be set on global level (manager level) and on class level.
 Setting an option at manager level affects all classes within the scope of the manager's class instrumentation listener (by default all SQLAlchemy declarative models).

 In the following example we set 'transaction_column_name' configuration option to False at the manager level.